Alternatives

 Omnivery natively supports the SendGrid API v3, Mailgun API v3, and SparkPost API v1.
 While Postmark's proprietary API means a Postmark migration requires updating your integration, SMTP-based integrations migrate with no code changes whatsoever.
 And if you are switching from SendGrid, Mailgun, or SparkPost, the switch is zero-code - update your API key and endpoint, and your existing integration works immediately.

-Omnivery holds ISO 27001 (information security management), ISO 27701 (privacy information management), and HIPAA certification — three major compliance standards, independently audited.
+Omnivery holds seven ISO certifications - 9001, 20000-1, 22301, 27001, 27017, 27018 and 27701 - plus HIPAA, all independently audited.
 Postmark holds SOC 2 Type II, which is appropriate for US-focused procurement but does not satisfy EU enterprise or regulated industry requirements.
-For procurement teams in healthcare, finance, legal, insurance, life sciences, or EU public sector, Omnivery's triple certification removes multiple compliance approval hurdles in a single vendor decision.
-The HIPAA certificate is publicly available.
+For procurement teams in healthcare, finance, legal, insurance, life sciences or the EU public sector, the credentials that decide the review are ISO 27001, ISO 27701 and HIPAA, and Omnivery holds all three.
+The HIPAA certificate is published for download.

 Postmark uses its own proprietary API, so migrating to Omnivery requires updating your API integration.
 This is a straightforward process - typically a few hours of engineering time, not a rebuild.
 SMTP-based integrations can be migrated with no code changes.